 I found enough items for winter wear out of storage boxes that there’s very little I have to buy for the season – some sports socks and trackies for a couple of the kids, a jumper for Peter, a pair of jeans for me.

 You might be wondering what this has to do with faith, yes?
 The answer is, lots!

 I’ve been feeling a need to streamline my life and the easiest and most obvious place to begin is with the physical space in which we live.
 If the family is the domestic church, as the popes have taught us, then our homes are sacred spaces and we need to look after them and organise them so that they serve us properly.

 I don’t see how merely filling our homes with stuff can help us in our mission of being evangelised and evangelising families.
 Nor can being surrounded by and over-stuffing every drawer and cupboard and bookshelf with so many things that we are constantly being distracted from or frustrated in our everyday tasks.

 I’m not talking about making our homes look like something out of Better Homes and Gardens.
-I aim pretty low in the home-making game and simply want everyone in our family to be able to easily find a clean towel or particular book when it’s needed without having to sort through a lot of stuff each time.
-I want the place to be easy to clean so that cleaning, while it’s a valuable thing to do, doesn’t take up a disproportionate amount of time.
+I aim pretty low in the home-making game and simply want everyone in our family to be able to easily find a clean towel, or a book or a bread knife when it’s needed without having to sort through a lot of stuff each time.
+I want the place to be easy to clean so that cleaning doesn’t take up a disproportionate amount of time.
 And a decluttered space is an easy to clean space.

 But mainly I hope that by creating some physically empty or at least ordered spaces here I might also be able to carve out a little more space and order spiritually as well.
 And I don’t know about you, but I find that having too much stuff around robs me of time.